Vail, Colorado is absolutely incredible in the summer and a dream destination for families.

 The kids and I were lucky enough to be invited to visit Vail, Colorado this summer and it was one of the best trips we’ve taken in a long time.
 Keep in mind, we take lots of great trips, so for one trip to go above and beyond every single one of our expectations is surprising.
 Every meal we had was fantastic, it was easy to get around the city, our hotel was spacious, and the activities were perfect for families.

-Here is a run down of the activities, restaurants, and hotel we enjoyed the most!
+Here is a rundown of the activities, restaurants, and the hotel we enjoyed the most!

 Vail, Colorado Family Vacation Activities

 Up on the mountain is Epic Discovery, accessible by the Eagle Bahn Gondola in Lionshead.
 There are all kinds of fun things to do there.
 We spent most of one day there and we didn’t do everything that was offered.
 You could easily spend the entire day here as a family.
 There are multiple rope courses, bungee trampolines, a rock climbing wall, summer tubing, an alpine coaster, and more.

 You can pick and choose which activities you want to do or you can buy them in bundles.
 We had the Unlimited Adventure passes with unlimited all-day access to activities.